 The post-employment restrictions are contained in the United States Code, specifically at 18 U.S.C. at Section 207.
 You can read the relevant federal regulations at 5 C.F.R.
 Part 2641.

 If you violate these laws, you could be punished by a term of imprisonment and/or a substantial fine.
 You should know that the Office of the Inspector General regularly investigates allegations of post-employment violations.
 If the Inspector General’s investigation determines that there is some evidence that a violation occurred, that office is obligated to present their findings to the Department of Justice to consider prosecution.
 So please, take these restrictions seriously.

-The Ethics Office at Headquarters, part of the Postal Service’s Law Department, is available to speak to you about these post-employment restrictions.
+The Ethics and Legal Compliance Team at Headquarters, part of the Postal Service’s Law Department, is available to speak to you about these post-employment restrictions.

 In fact, it is advisable to chat with an ethics official before you accept a new position to ensure that you understand how these restrictions might apply to your specific situation.
 Some of the questions you will be asked during these discussions include: